 A major factor in that tight election was a public apology by Gregor Robertson — then Vision Vancouver’s two-term mayor and candidate for a third term.
 His high-profile apology at the start of a televised mayoral debate on CBC on November 12 was widely broadcast.
 During the debate he did not delve into details, but he partially explained his reasons in a CBC interview a few days later.

 The apology was something that I’d considered over a number of weeks as the campaign rolled along and I’d heard quite a bit of feedback.
 People being concerned about not being heard through development decisions, you know, rezonings, through bike lanes, whatever it was, that just felt like our agenda was so ambitious that we hadn’t taken the time to listen to people quite enough.
-And I heard that enough times over the course of the campaign that I though that, you know, I don’t want people to have hard feelings about this.
+And I heard that enough times over the course of the campaign that I thought that, you know, I don’t want people to have hard feelings about this.
 I want them to know that I’m listening to this.
 I hear it.
 And I just wanted people to be sure, that people understood, that I’m hearing these concerns reflected back, and I apologize for any hard feelings.
 It’s more that I am committed to trying to find ways to get people more included and engaged so they know they are being heard at City Hall.
 Some people’s feelings are hurt.
 They don’t feel like they were consulted or heard.
 I want to make sure that the city is getting more together.
 Getting more inclusive and connected, rather than feeling more fractured.

 Gregor Robertson, on CBC Radio, Nov 2014 [year corrected]